 Residents are asked to place their un-bagged tree on its side next to their garbage bags by 7am on Tuesday, January 9, 2018.
 Trees will be picked up for recycling within three weeks, but not necessarily on your regular waste collection day.
 Please ensure the tree remains clear of snow and ice for ease of pick up.

 For Christmas trees to be acceptable for composting, all ornaments, tinsel, garlands, nails, screws and tree stands must be removed.
 Large trees should be cut into two-metre (6.5 foot) lengths.

-Approximately 12,123 trees were collected for recycling in 2016.
+Approximately 10,779 trees (115.15 tonnes) were collected for recycling in January 2017.
 The trees are chipped and composted at the Edmonton Waste Management Centre.

 The Reuse Centre accepts artificial trees, free of charge, providing they are in a box including all parts.
 They will be made available to organizations and individuals for reuse.

 Artificial trees that are not fit for reuse are not recyclable and should be set out with your garbage on your regular collection day.